archiseino/Kivy/Hrv-Plus-Ultra/README.md

 Note to self:

-- Adding teh Architecture later.
+- Adding the Architecture later.
 For now just focus on the HomePage